Bona Fide Occupational Qualification: Everything You Need to Know

 - Another specific example involves Southwest Airlines.
 In 1981, several male applicants filed a lawsuit against the company for gender discrimination.
 During that time, the company only hired attractive female flight attendants.
 In fact, the company saw a huge profit after choosing to hire only attractive females.
 However, the court didn't agree with such discrimination as it specifically noted that the position can easily be filled with men who can perform the same job duties as their female counterparts.

 History of the Civil Rights Act of 1964

 Title VII of the Civil Rights Act of 1964 makes it illegal for any employer to refuse to hire, terminate, or otherwise reduce compensation to employees based on race, religion, gender, and national origin.
 After the law was enacted, it was eventually expanded to include discrimination based on someone's age.
 While the Act itself prohibits such discrimination, it also includes for permissible discrimination, which can be evidenced in the bona fide occupational qualification exception.
 Some positions simply require people of a certain age, religion, background, or gender.

 If you need help learning more about the bona fide occupational qualification, you can post your legal need on UpCounsels marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.